-KINE 004D Jazz Dance Techniques
+KINE 004D 1.5 or 2.0 Units Jazz Dance Techniques

 Prerequisite: PE 004H.
 Course Advisory: SCC minimum English and Math standards.
 Designed for students who have vocational or avocational interests in dance.
 Course emphasis is on the skill development and analysis of intermediate-level and advanced-level techniques and patterns.
 Selected technique syllabi of various dance artists will be presented and studied.
 Jazz idioms, styles, and the historical and cultural development are included.
 Participation in the annual dance concert is encouraged.
 Interval skills exams and written exams serve to evaluate student achievement.
 Recommended for Theatre Arts majors.
 Formerly PE 004D.
 One hour lecture, one to two hours activity.